jnstockley/jnstockley.github.io/index.md

 ## Cashier - Jewel-Osco
 I learned many valuable skills while working at Jewel-Osco that will help me in my future career.
 Among them, I learned how to communicate with people, work effectively in a team environment, deal with adversity and interact with people in the real world.
 I started as a bagger and worked my way up to cashier.
 I was considered for a position at the service desk but because I was heading off to college the position went to someone else.

 Jun 2017 - Jan 2020 2 years 8 months

+# Education
+## Universoty of Iowa
+Bachelor of Science - BS, Computer Science
+Studying towards a Bachelor of Science in Computer Science with a Certificate in Data Security or Big Data.

+Courses Taken
+Computer Science I: Fundamentals Discrete Structures Calculus I
+Calculus II

+2019-2023

 You can use the [editor on GitHub](https://github.com/jnstockley/jnstockley.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.